yogeshdatir/microfrontends-learn/webpack-mfe/docs/mfe/webpack-module-federation-setup.md

 - Host runs on port 3000
 - Remote runs on port 3001
+- Styling isolation demo runs on port 3002
-- Both can run independently
+- All can run independently

 ---

-## 5️⃣ How It Works
+## 6️⃣ How It Works

 1. **Remote** exposes its `App` component via Module Federation
 2. **Host** declares the remote in its webpack config